clairecharles/Halloween22/CONTRIBUTING.md

 The following is a set of guidelines for contributing to this project.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

-## Code of Conduct 📜

-This project and everyone participating in it is governed by a [Code of Conduct](https://github.com/WebXDAO/WebXDAO.github.io/blob/main/CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.
-Please report unacceptable behavior to one of our moderators via your preferred platform or in our [Discord server](https://discord.gg/TSRwqx4K2v).

 ## How can I contribute? 🤔

 ### Reporting Bugs 💣